-- The inter-hospital variation in ABHR consumption rates (8.5 73.4), although not as wide as observed in past years may be explained by different local methods for data collection and reporting, along with differences in the type and range of hand hygiene agents used - This surveillance system includes ABHR only, and does not include other hand hygiene agents (e.g., liquid soap) - ABHR consumption data does not capture information on a hospital's hand hygiene frequency, opportunities or technique, nor does it distinguish between who has used the ABHR (visitor, patient or healthcare worker) - The data are prone to reporting artefacts, particularly for hospitals that report supplies (rather than pharmacy dispensing) data.
-For example, the hospital with the highest reported rate in past years had undergone a change in suppliers and the products had been restocked in all areas of the hospital over a relatively short period of time.
+- The inter-hospital variation in ABHR consumption rates, although not as wide as observed in past years may be explained by different local methods for data collection and reporting, along with differences in the type and range of hand hygiene agents used - This surveillance system includes ABHR only, and does not include other hand hygiene agents (e.g., liquid soap) - ABHR consumption data does not capture information on a hospital's hand hygiene frequency, opportunities or technique, nor does it distinguish between who has used the ABHR (visitor, patient or healthcare worker) - The data are prone to reporting artefacts, particularly for hospitals that report supplies (rather than pharmacy dispensing) data.
+For example, the hospital with the highest reported rate in past years may have undergone a change in suppliers and the products restocked over a relatively short period of time.
 It is expected that there will be occasional outliers of this nature.